AdrianCardin/ClipboardPlus/README.md

 ### Roadmap

-- **Permanent signing.** Right now the app is signed with a free Apple ID, so a local build stops working after 7 days (a local `launchd` job can rebuild it automatically in the meantime).
-Getting a paid Apple Developer Program membership is planned for later — that would allow a properly signed, notarized `.app` release that anyone could just download and run, no Xcode or Apple ID needed.
+- **Permanent signing.** Right now the app is signed with a free Apple ID, so a local build would stop working after 7 days — but a local `launchd` job (see `Scripts/resign-and-relaunch.sh`) already re-signs and relaunches it automatically in the background, so in practice it never stops working.
+Getting a paid Apple Developer Program membership is planned for later — that would allow a properly signed, notarized `.app` release that anyone could just download and run, no Xcode, self-renewing script, or Apple ID needed.

 ### License